 For the best performance when delivering content to users, we recommend using Cloud Storage with Cloud CDN.

-To use Cloud CDN, you must use external HTTP(S) Load Balancing with your Cloud Storage buckets as a backend.
+To use Cloud CDN, you must use an external Application Load Balancer with your Cloud Storage buckets as a backend.
 For a tutorial on setting up an HTTP(S) load balancer with a Cloud Storage bucket, see Hosting a static website.

 Cloud CDN cache modes allow you to apply a unified caching